-Scotland v Ukraine - preview, team news & stats
+Scotland ready for emotionally charged encounter

 - Everyone will be willing on Ukraine - Levein

-- Tearful Zinchenko wants win for suffering Ukranians
+- Tearful Zinchenko wants win for suffering Ukrainians

-Friendlies in Germany, Italy and Croatia followed a qualifying campaign in which they were unbeaten in their eight group games but finished behind holders France courtesy of six of those matches being draws.
+Friendlies in Germany, Italy and Croatia followed a qualifying campaign in which they were unbeaten in their eight group games, but finished behind holders France courtesy of six of those matches being draws.

 Scotland head coach Steve Clarke expects the visitors "will be ready for the game, no worries".